The Little Troll Prince: Synopsis

 As Bu begins to read, the house tremors and winds howl outside.
 Horrified, he runs to the window and realizes the king's messenger, Malfred (Alvy Dorman), has been sent by his father to retrieve him.
 Bu frantically tries to help Kristi and Sonja escape, but realizing they have no place to go but their home, he leaves them to find Malfred before the messenger finds them.
 As he runs into the mountains, Bu realizes he finally understands love.
 Manifested as a ruinous, fiery-eyed monster of the wind, Malfred freezes the awaiting Bu and carries him to a cell in the palace prison.

 As Bu wanders confused in his cell, he hallucinates of Kristi and Sonja before realizing they are gone.
 Remembering them brings to mind his Bible, however, which Bu begins to read, discovering the true Golden Rule.
 He falls asleep reading Luke, but is roused by the reawakening of his heartbeat.
 As he finally accepts that Sonja and Kristi must be right, two giant troll guards remove him from his cell and take him to a public trial.
 As the crowd accuses him of sedition and mocks his appearance, Ulvik explains that Bu has been brought before the Council of Elders (six identical trolls) to determine whether he is fit to remain crown prince.
 Borch and Prag have testified against Bu by lying, claiming he attempted to push them off the Troll Bridge.
 They add that he tied them to trees and bragged of spying for the humans, which horrifies the crowd and Bu's parents.
 Finally Prag concludes that the humans plan to cook and eat the trolls, at which Queen Sirena accuses Bu of trying to kill her "babies".

 Ulvik protests that there is no evidence against his son, but Krill (voiced by Michael Bell) the prosecuting attorney charges Bu with heresy while Stav points out that Bu is at least guilty of desertion.
-Agreeing that if Bu has committed heresy than he is guilty, Ulvik encourages his son to prove his knowledge of "Trollship", at which Sirena accuses her husband of favoritism.
+Agreeing that if Bu has committed heresy then he is guilty, Ulvik encourages his son to prove his knowledge of "Trollship", at which Sirena accuses her husband of favoritism.
 The king proceeds to ask his son the same questions he had asked him previously in Sinister School.
 Bu, however, recites the biblical Golden Rule, his belief in Jesus, and that he has a heart full of love.
 As he speaks, he fails to notice his nose shrink, his tail disappear, and his ears lose their points.